 Re-consent process if participants need to be re-consented at any time during the study.

 The IRB-approved Informed Consent Form should be included as an appendix in the MOOP.
-For more information/guidance on how to create an informed consent, please refer to the OHRP guidance on Informed Consent and OHRP Informed Consent Checklist
+For more information/guidance on how to create an informed consent, please refer to the OHRP guidance on Informed Consent and OHRP Informed Consent Checklist.

 Sample Text: